Lucas3oo/top-50-tools-and-libs/README.md

 * My blog post about TSID: https://www.linkedin.com/pulse/primary-keys-db-what-use-id-vs-uuid-something-else-lucas-persson/

 ### Debezium
-Distributed platform for change data capture.
+Distributed platform for change data capture and outbox pattern.
 E.g. write once to DB to update a record and propagate an update event to Kafak.
-But it works with AWS Kinesis to with some extra work.
+But it works with AWS Kinesis too with some extra work.
+Most DBs are supported like MySQL, PostgreSQL etc.
 * https://debezium.io
 * Debezium for MySQL: https://debezium.io/documentation/reference/2.1/connectors/mysql.html
 * Debezium for AWS Kinesis: https://debezium.io/blog/2018/08/30/streaming-mysql-data-changes-into-kinesis/